Flotsam & Jetsam 1985

 10. "Poet's Tail" (3:57)

 It must suck to constantly have your new projects compared to old albums, but it is inevitable.
 "Drift" is a good metal album, although I still don't think it stands up to the first few albums.
-There are some really good songs on drift however, especially the last few, which really stand out.
+There are some really good songs on "Drift", especially the last few which really stand out.
 "Destructive Signs" is a very cool song, although unusual for Flots because it is an acoustic number.
-The song shows that they have a lot of talent.
-I especially dig the acoustic leads throughout the song that are played skillfully.
+The song offers a bit of diversity and shows the spectrum of their talent.
+I especially dig the skillfully played acoustic leads throughout the song.
 "Smoke Out" is an aggressive song that sounds as if it were written with a whole lot of anger.
 I don't know, perhaps I have just associated too much nostalgia with the first few discs and nothing Flotsam does will ever top those discs.
-Or, may be those first few albums were just that much better.
+Or, may be those first few albums were just that great.

 .
 "Final Step" (6:40)